jferna57-org/mmm/README.md

-# mmm
+# Manage My Money aka MMM

-This application was generated using JHipster, you can find documentation and help at [https://jhipster.github.io](https://jhipster.github.io).
+Manage My Money is an application generated using JHipster, you can find documentation and help at [https://jhipster.github.io](https://jhipster.github.io).

 Before you can build this project, you must install and configure the following dependencies on your machine: